hienle2703/hienle2703/README.md

 **Welcome to my humble profile** 🤔

-I am a React Native Fresher from Viet Nam.
-I am interested in, write about and develop software solutions for and with JavaScript, React Native, Firebase,... at the moment.
+I am a Mobile Developer (mostly React Native) from Viet Nam.
+I am interested in, write about and develop software solutions for mobile platforms and with TypeScript, React Native, ... at the moment.
+And I'm learning Kotlin and Flutter also.
 From being curious with Web development to .NET C# and now I am focusing to React Native.
-I was starting to love React Native along with interesting animation, beatiful interface,... so I decided to spend a lot of time on learning React Native.
+I was starting to love React Native along with interesting logics & mindset, beatiful interface, fast development... so I decided to spend a lot of time on working with React Native.

 You can see what I am currently up to on linkedin.com/in/hienlvt